 As your body ages, your health care needs change.
 It's important to work with a physician who has special training in keeping older adults healthy, often called a geriatrician.
-Our program has been ranked among the nation's top 50 programs for geriatrics care
+Our Medicine for Seniors clinic is one option for primary care for older adults.
+(Check out our

 U.S. News & World Report.

 Our focus is on helping you manage your health conditions and achieve the best possible quality of life.
 Treatment is personalized, taking into consideration your unique goals and preferences.

 Another benefit of working with UC San Diego Health is advanced specialty care.
 Your primary care physician can easily make referrals to a range of specialties such as urology, ophthalmology and neurology.
 Our comprehensive programs for conditions including arthritis, hearing loss and dementia make it convenient to address all of your health concerns.

 As the region’s only academic health system, we apply the latest advancements in research, education and clinical medicine to our care of older adults.
 We believe that putting research findings into action may be the most powerful key to healthy aging.

 emergency services in La Jolla include California's first